HackYourFuture/Node.js/week1/README.md

 ## 1. What is backend?

-In software development, the the code that makes the display is often separated from the code that handles the data traffic.
+In software development, the code that makes the display is often separated from the code that handles the data traffic.
 The real world contains many examples of this division: take for example an ATM:

 ![ATM](../assets/atm.jpg)